nborre66/coding-challenge/README.md

 - The metadata is handled by marshmallow
 - The app includes swagger-ui for api documentation
 - The solution will be deployed in Render.com
+- You must create an user in order to interact with the api /users/register
+- You must do a login with a registered user in order to get a token.
+- To consume every api endpoint you have to provide an "Authorization Header" with the  "Bearer token"

 ## Challenge 2